WisTex/Raconteur/util/py/README.txt

-ZotSH - v.0.0.3
+NSH - v.0.0.3

-Client for browsing RedDAVs.
+Client for browsing Nomad DAV repositories.

 Install
 -------

-ZotSH requires 'requests'(1).
+NSH requires 'requests'(1).
 Please refer to requests docs on how to install it (2)

-Extract somewhere and launch zotsh.py
+Extract somewhere and launch nsh
+If installing in an alternattee location, copy the util/py directory to the directory containing the nsh script

 Description
 -----------

-Update: 2019-08-14

-Have just looked at this after several years of bitrot and made some updates. it functions for cli DAV access on your assigned hub, but magic-auth to dav repos on other hubs (e.g. the host command) needs to be updated to work with openwebauth.

-The ability to browse remote WebDAV repositories outside your own server is not as useful as it was once was; as the top level WebDAV folder on each site might have been hidden by the administrator for security/privacy reasons.
-On these sites the root directory will be empty.
-You can only proceed by

-cd username

-OR you can connect to the site using
+You can connect to a repository using

-host username@hostname
+connect username@hostname

 if you know a username on that site and if they have given you the requisite permission *or* their directory contains publicly readable content.

 ----
-ZotSH is a command line WebDAV client for Nomad platforms.
+NSH is a command line WebDAV client for Nomad platforms.
 It knows how to magic-auth to remote hubs using OpenWebAuth.

-ZotSH uses 'easywebdav' library (0) with small modifications to 'zotify' it.
+NSH uses 'easywebdav' library (0) with small modifications to 'zotify' it.
 (See easywebdav/LICENSE)